-Residents and elected officials voiced their concerns regarding proposed Parkway interchanges at a Turnpike Authority Public Information Center Wednesday in the Trustees Room of Richard Stockton College's Campus Center.
+Residents and elected officials voiced their concerns regarding proposed Parkway interchanges at a Turnpike Authority Public Information Center Wednesday in the Trustees Room of 's Campus Center.

 The Turnpike Authority's proposal calls for two full interchanges, with one on Jimmie Leeds Road, which would cut off direct access to the rest area in Galloway, and another on Pomona Road between West Moss Mill Road and Moss Mill Road.

 The meeting, according to Executive Director of the Turnpike Authority Veronique Hakim, was meant merely to provide information to the public and was not a public hearing on the proposed interchanges at Jimmie Leeds Road and Pomona Road.
 A public hearing at which a public comment portion will be recorded by a court stenographer and published will be scheduled this fall, she said.

 But still, on Wednesday many residents asked questions of the engineers who worked on the project, and many expressed frustrations during the event.

 Some posed questions about access to the rest area off of Jimmie Leeds Road, while others claimed that traffic would actually worsen due to the proposed work, which would create two full interchanges, one at Jimmie Leeds Road and another on Pomona Road.

 The main concern voiced by residents was that they have been asking the Turnpike Authority to consider a full interchange on Route 30 for decades.

 Jerry Savelly, an Absecon resident who served as a Councilman in Pleasantville during the 1970s, was an Atlantic County Freeholder during the 1980s, and was an Absecon Councilman during the 1990s, said that during all three decades and from all three legislative bodies resolutions were sent to the Turnpike Authority asking for the consideration of a full interchange on Route 30.